Once upon a time…

 An even fresher wind in the Traminerhof

 The third generation is ready to start at the Traminerhof.
 With his fresh ideas and zest for action, Andreas first gave the rooms a modern touch and then transformed the lobby, restaurant and garden into a new stylish meeting place for locals and guests.
 The new heart of the Traminerhof: the Bar62.
-The feeling of life and holiday at the Traminerhof remains as casual as ever, but it carries with it “Good Life.
-Cool Ride.” now finally has a name.
+The feeling of life and holiday at the Traminerhof remains as casual as ever, but with its motto “Good Life.
+Cool Ride.” now this lifestyle finally has a name.

 We are as excited as you are! 😊